Jonaddo/python_sandbox/machine_learning/README.md

 ![perf](https://user-images.githubusercontent.com/36447056/125334163-57cc6f00-e34b-11eb-8ca3-bd280a52d5a5.png)

-# Performance difference
+### Figure 2: Performance difference
 ![perfdelta](https://user-images.githubusercontent.com/36447056/125334204-62870400-e34b-11eb-8c42-c21d3432ddc2.png)

-# Summary
 As expected the BDT seems to overperform overall.
-However the biggest gain in performance by the BDT happens in highly imbalanced datasets.
+However the biggest performance delta is obtained by the BDT in highly imbalanced datasets.
-As the dataset becomes more and more balanced, the 2 algorithm seems to perform in average the same.
+As the datasets become more and more balanced, the 2 algorithms seems to converge to the same performance.
+Note, in order to perform a more rigorous analysis, we should think about which standardisation to use, create more complex training/test datasets and more importantly tune the hyperparameters prior to testing.